Reliable Deck Repairs for Solms Homes

 Before starting repairs, check the HOA documents and rules first.
 Certain repairs may need approval in advance, especially if they’re visible from the street.
 Ignoring these rules could mean penalties or forced reconstruction.

 That said, most HOAs don’t dictate minor maintenance, like replacing a few boards with matching materials.
-To avoid conflicts, talk with your HOA in advance and keep written records of any approvals.
+To avoid conflicts, it’s best to communicate with your HOA early and document approvals in writing.
 When you work with San Antonio Deck and Fence Works we will already be familiar with HOA requirements and can also make the process smoother.

 Ready to get started?